Madison County GA DUI Lawyer

-If you were arrested for DUI in Georgia, you must request an Administrative License Suspension (ALS) Hearing within ten business days of your arrest.
+If you were arrested for DUI in Georgia, you must request an Administrative License Suspension (ALS) Hearing or an ignition interlock device within thirty business days of your arrest.
 The State assesses a fee of $150 to file the request.
-If the hearing is not requested within the ten-day time frame, your license will be suspended.
-If you have been accused f refusing chemical testing of your breath, blood or urine, your license will be suspended for one year with no permit to drive.
+If the hearing or device is not requested within the thirty-day time frame, your license will be suspended.
+If you have been accused of refusing chemical testing of your breath, blood or urine, your license will be suspended for one year with no permit to drive.

 Should I Hire an Attorney for My Madison County DUI Case?

 A DUI charge in Madison County is a serious charge, even if you are a first offender.
 The penalties for such a charge can be hefty fines, loss of your driving privilege, time in jail, and can even affect your employment.
 Whether your arrest was in Comer or Danielsville, speaking with a DUI Lawyer in Madison County about options for your case is highly suggested.

 Many DUI Attorneys (including our firm) offer free case evaluations.
 At the very least you should review the basics of your case with a DUI Attorney in Madison County so you understand what penalties you could face and your chances for a favorable outcome.
 Even if you do not hire one of our skilled Madison County DUI Lawyers, you should, at the very least, know your options.

 Potential Defenses in a Madison County DUI Case